 4. Set boundaries and say no when you’re able

 It’s more than OK to set healthy boundaries for things that no longer serve you.
-While you can’t turn down every request you’re asked of, you can set boundaries on how, when and what someone asks of you.
+While it’s not realistic to turn down every request asked of you, you can set boundaries on how, when and what requests you are willing to accept.
 This could look like:

 - Telling your friends you need advance notice in order to make plans that work with your schedule